Osiedle Witosa

-The Witosa estate (the Wincenty Witos estate) - a housing estate and an auxiliary unit of Katowice, located in the north-western part of the city, in the complex of northern districts, between Załęska, Załęska Hałda-Brynów and the western part and the city of Chorzów, in the historic commune of Załęże.
-The beginnings of settlement in the area of the auxiliary unit are associated with the establishment of two colonies of Załęże, built in the 18th century: Obroków and Załęska Hałda.
-The very housing estate named after W. Witosa was built in a colony of Finnish houses in the 1970s and 1980s.
-Currently, the district is mainly residential and commercial.
-The Witosa estate is very well connected thanks to the A4 motorway running next to the estate, as well as the international railway line E 30.
-The district has an area of 3.49 km² (2.11% of the city's area) and in 2007 had 12,401 inhabitants (3.9% of the population).
+Osiedle Witosa (Wincenty Witos Housing Estate) is a housing estate and district of Katowice, located in the northwestern part of the city, within the northern district group, between Załęże, Załęska Hałda-Brynów, and the city of Chorzów, on the territory of the historic Gmina Załęże.

+The beginnings of settlement in the district are linked to the establishment of two colonies of Załęże in the area in the 18th century: Obroki and Załęska Hałda.
+The housing estate itself was built on the site of Finnish houses in the 1970s and 1980s.
+Currently, it is mainly residential and commercial.
+Osiedle Witosa is very well connected thanks to the A4 motorway running alongside it, as well as the E 30 international railway.
+It has an area of 3.49 km^{2} and in 2007 had 12,401 inhabitants.